lukaszszymankiewicz/bookseller/README.md

  - [ ] upgrade json extraction (actual vesion can explode in every second).

  NICE TO HAVE:
- - [ ] all widget in main.kv should have its own class (is it necessary?)
+ - [x] all widget in main.kv should have its own class (is it necessary?)
  - [x] change "wait_window" name to something more descriptable,
- - [ ] nice way to pass argmunets in between screens.